lockss/lockss-rtd-manual/docs/migrating/configure2x.rst

 Prompt: :guilabel:`LOCKSS 1.x LCAP port`

+The port in use by LOCKSS 1.x

-Continue with the configure script, 4.6
+Continue with the configure script, :doc:`/configuring` 4.6
 ----

 .. rubric:: Footnotes